jm-avila/docker-for-node.js/README.md

 - docker system prune
   - _Delete all unused containers, unused networks, and dangling images._

-**Container:**
+**container**

-Use docker container my_command
+Usage: docker container COMMAND

+Commands:

 - create
-  - Create a container from an image.
+  - _Create a container from an image._
 - run
-  - Create a new container and start it.
+  - _Create a new container and start it._
   - -i
     - _short for --interactive.
 Keep STDIN open even if unattached._
   - -t